cropmosaiks/Featurization/README.md

 - MPC Hub RAM
   - Most runs will push the given memory to its limit, and sometimes past
   - We have tried to implement aggressive memory recovery through deletion of objects and garbage collection
+- MPC GPU node limit.
+The MPC Hub provides free GPU access but access is limited.
+The GPU nodes are first come, first serve.
+It can be frustrating to access The MPC Hub when all nodes are being consumed by other users.
+  - There are many ways to do [compute with MPC data](https://planetarycomputer.microsoft.com/docs/concepts/computing/) and it may be neccessary to use alternate options

 ## Future Work